 The Isle of Raasay Distillery starting distilling in 2017 and is one of Scotland’s newest distilleries.
 The distillery is situated in a converted building known as Borodale House that dates from 1747.
 Although whisky had been illegally distilled on Raasay in the past, this is the first legal distillery on the island!

-The distillery currently sells its handcrafted gin and a While We Wait single malt whisky.
-The distillery will release its first 3-year aged whisky at the end of 2020.
-It will also be releasing a whisky using only Isle of Raasay grown barley in 2021.
+The distillery currently sells its handcrafted gin and single malt whisky.
+The distillery released its first 3-year aged whisky at the end of 2020.
+It also released a whisky using only Isle of Raasay grown barley in 2021.
+The distillery is producing both peated and unpeated whiskies.

 Visitors can take a guided tour of the distillery and see the whisky making process at work.
-The tours include a tasting of three Scottish whiskies.
-There is also a tour that includes a guided tour of the distillery followed by a chocolate and whisky tasting.
+The tours include a tasting of either a dram of whiskey or gin.
+There is also a distillery tour followed by a gin, chocolate, and whisky tasting that includes handmade chocolates.

 Distillery tours are available for adults and children age 8 and older.
 Children under 8 years old can visit the visitor center but are not allowed on the tours.
 Tours are in English, but tours in French and German are possible if booked at least a week in advance.